-If you have a patient with several missing, broken or severely worn teeth - they may be a candidate for an oral rehabilitation with the assistance of an advanced Prosthodontist.
+If you have a patient with several missing, broken or severely worn teeth - or failing restorations - they may be a candidate for an oral rehabilitation with the assistance of an advanced Prosthodontist.

 Read more on the next page...

 Do you want another opinion on a complex case?
 Or to talk and share ideas?